dpleshkov/starblast-modding-plus/README.md

 #### Pros
 * No CORS problems
 #### Cons
-* Cannot be automatically update when new features are available
+* Cannot be automatically updated when new features are available
 * Too long to implement
-* Can caused problems if not implemented correctly
+* Can cause problems if not implemented correctly

 ## Documentation